gund3r/CodeSharingPlatform/readme.md

 only be available to certain people, and it may be deleted in the future to hide the traces.

-In this project, we made such functionality possible.
-You will need to add two limitations on the code snippet's visibility:

 A limit on the number of views will allow viewing the snippet only a certain number of times, after which the snippet is deleted from the database.
 A limit on the viewing time will allow viewing a code snippet for a certain